 This past Saturday, Elizabeth and I took two busses full of guests to Bridgeport as a public preview our newest private group food and beer tour of Chicago, the Big Shoulders Historic Bar and Food Bus Tour.
-We originally planned to just offer this special experience to one 40-passenger bus, but added a second tour after selling out in early November.
+We originally planned to just offer this special experience to one 40-passenger bus.
+A second tour had to be added after we sold out in early November.

 Guests ranged from our Chicago Detours community of past tour guests to those who read about it in the Daily Herald.
 We also hosted hotel partners from the Peninsula, Hotel Lincoln, Loews Hotel, and the Gwen, among others.

-Our second drink stop (yes, we had drinks before getting into the food portion of the food tour), was at Schaller’s Pump, once part of the long-gone Ambrosia Brewery.
+Our second drink stop was at Schaller’s Pump.
+This cozy establishment was once part of the long-gone Ambrosia Brewery.
 I was happy to see that the owner, 91-year-old Jack Schaller was there.
 His family has been in the business for three generations, and Jack can always be spotted wearing his veteran’s cap and a smile.
 UPDATE AS OF 5/8/17: JACK SCHALLER PASSED AWAY IN 2016 AND THE FAMILY JUST PERMANENTLY CLOSED THE BAR.

 The way to do it at Schaller’s Pump is pitchers of beer.
 For private group tours, we have an even more filling option of food for the tour, which has an entire entree of corned beef and cabbage here.

 On Lituanica Street, we looked at regular Bridgeport homes that were once Lithuanian taverns that lined this now-residential area.
 I hopped off the bus to grab a loaf of Lithuanian rye from Bruno’s Bakery, which you can get at the local Whole Foods Markets.